h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/plug_values.rst

                                                  plug_values=means)
       glm_plugs1.train(training_frame=cars, y="cylinders")

+      # check that the GLM coefficients are equal
       glm_means.coef() == glm_plugs1.coef()

-      # pass the plug values to another GLM
+      # modify the means to use with another GLM
       not_means = 0.1 + (means * 0.5)

       #configure plug values for the second model